 - Ketchup or your preferred dipping sauce

-- Transfer corn dog batter to a tall glass and dip the corn dogs one by one in the batter.
+Transfer corn dog batter to a tall glass and dip the corn dogs one by one into the batter.